Insert tweets into content (example)

 - Click Save changes.

-The finished Tweet content type can look similar to what you see in the picture.
+The finished Tweet content type can look similar to what you see below.

 Insert a tweet